sd2beatles/MySQL-recipe-in-English-/chapter_8.md

 ```

-### 5) Multiple Similar Table
+### 5) Multiple Similar Tables

-Let's suppose you have a great diversity of orignal thoughts and ides about how to design your own database tables.
+Let's suppose you have many creative thoughts and ides about how to design your own database tables.
 Unfortunately,
-you are denied an access or right to create them.
-In this cse, constructing "similar" tables will statify your desire.
+you are denied an access or right to create tables.
+In this cse, there is a indrect way of presenting your 'design' givning
+the same information and presentation as the physical table.
+In the book, these features are named similar table even thouhg
+I am highly doubt this terminology is commonly used among the practioners.

-- CASE STUDY 1) Arranging Code Values After Thier Lables ( LEFT JOIN apporach)
+- CASE STUDY 1) LEFT JOIN approach

+WITH mst_id_labels AS(
+     SELECT 1 AS device_id , 'PC' AS device_name
+         UNION ALL SELECT   2 AS device_id , 'SP' AS  device_name
+         UNION ALL SELECT   3 AS device_id , 'app' AS device_name)
+         SELECT
+              distinct user_id,
+              d.device_id,
+              d.device_name
+		FROM mst_users AS u
+		LEFT JOIN mst_id_labels AS d
+		    ON u.register_device=d.device_id;

+WITH mst_id_labels AS(
+     SELECT 1 AS device_id , 'PC' AS device_name
+         UNION ALL SELECT   2 AS device_id , 'SP' AS  device_name
+         UNION ALL SELECT   3 AS device_id , 'app' AS device_name)
+         SELECT
+              distinct user_id,
+              d.device_id,
+              d.device_name
+		FROM mst_users AS u
+		LEFT JOIN mst_id_labels AS d
+		    ON u.register_device=d.device_id;

 method 1) prepare the pre-proccessed data
 ```sql